 Car Size and Aerodynamics

 On 6 June 2024, the initial concept for the 2026 cars was unveiled, highlighting notable aerodynamic and dimensional changes.
-Active aerodynamics will be introduced on both the front and rear wings, while the existing Drag Reduction System (DRS) will be phased out in favour of a manual override engine mode.
+Active aerodynamics will be introduced on both the front and rear wings, while the existing Drag Reduction System (DRS) will be phased out.
 The car’s wheelbase will be shortened from 360 cm (140 in) to 340 cm (130 in), the width reduced from 200 cm (79 in) to 190 cm (75 in), and the minimum vehicle mass lowered by 30 kg (66 lb).
 Tyre widths will be reduced—by 2.5 cm (0.98 in) at the front and 3.0 cm (1.2 in) at the rear.
 Additionally, the ground effect of the floor will be lessened to mitigate porpoising issues.

 In October 2024, the FIA revised its initial aerodynamic plans, reducing the targeted downforce decrease for the 2026 cars from over 40% to approximately 15% compared to the 2022–2025 vehicles.
 Consequently, the projected lap-time differential was revised, making the 2026 generation about two seconds slower per lap instead of the originally anticipated four seconds.